surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

-`defoverridable` is our new keyword, but it's not macro specific. `defoverridable` just marks the given function as able to be overridden.
-Overriden functions are lazily evaluated, which means that the function that is called is determined at runtime.
+`defoverridable` is our new keyword, but it's not macro specific. `defoverridable` marks the given function as able to be overridden.
+Overriden functions are lazily evaluated, which means that the function that gets called is determined at runtime.

 This is a way to allow the user to override the default `changeset/2` with a custom one.
+All you need to do is define your own changeset after you bring in the `def_typed_form`.
 We're also using the `validate_number` function from `Ecto.Changeset` to add a custom validation rule to our changeset.
 Now, if the user tries to submit a negative quantity, the form will show an error.
 So we've given the ability to have a default changeset, but also the ability to override it with a custom one for more complex validation rules.

 ### Runtime Constraints

 So how would we support a max quantity constraint?
-Well it's likely that our max quantity would change over time as we sell off inventory and get more deliveries.
+It's likely that our max quantity would change over time as we sell off inventory and get more deliveries.
 What we want, is we want to allow the `changeset/2` function to support a custom `constraints` argument, and then allow `new_form` and `update_form` to pass them in.
 Then we can override our `changeset/2` to use the constraints we're giving in the moment.
-It'll look really similar to the previous example:
+It'll look similar to the previous example:

 {% highlight elixir %}
 # phoenix_typed_form.ex